 Store mole sauce in the fridge for up to 1 week in an airtight container.

-Freeze mole sauce for up to 4 months in a freezer-safe container or resealable freezer bag.
+Yes, you can freeze mole sauce for up to 4 months in a freezer-safe container or resealable freezer bag.

 Common Questions About Mole Sauce